 - Each year trainees will complete and submit an online record of training.
 The required form is available at https://form.jotform.com/221388667132864

 - Co-lead with a BSANZ accredited leader for the equivalent of 20 Balint group

 - Join a Supervision Group in the first year of training

 Please note: in this uncertain time of the Covid pandemic:

-The Requirements for Leadership Training previously indicated previously that it is essential for a candidate to attend two BSANZ Balint Group Intensives OR one BSANZ Balint Group Intensive plus one IBF (International Balint Federation) Leadership Intensive or ABS (American Balint Society) Intensive, subject to prior BSANZ Accreditation Committee approval.
+The Requirements for Leadership Training previously indicated previously that it is essential for a candidate to attend two BSANZ Balint Group Intensives OR one BSANZ Balint Group Intensive plus one IBF (International Balint Federation) Leadership Intensive or ABS (American Balint Society) Intensive, subject to prior BSANZ Training Committee approval.

 At this time, in the current Covid climate, in-person attendance will be difficult if not impossible.
 Therefore the BSANZ, along with international Balint organizations, is revising its training requirements as follows:

 - Online programmes, workshops and Intensives can replace in-person attendance.

 - These programmes will usually include those offered by BSANZ, IBF (International Balint Federation) and ABS (American Balint Society).

 - Approval for participation in any programme, (including those offered by BSANZ), that the candidate wishes to count towards the requirements of the BSANZ Leadership Accreditation Pathway will be assessed on a case-by-case basis.